benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Illegal-Tag03-2.png)

-**R3:** A tag defined right of an 'X' - cannot be referenced left of its definition.
+**R3 - Tag scope:** A tag defined right of an 'X' - cannot be referenced left of its definition.
 Additionally - A tag defined right of an 'X' on a quantifier's branch - cannot be referenced in other branches.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Illegal-Tag05-1.png)

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Illegal-Tag05-2.png)

-**R4:** A tag defined right of an 'O' - cannot be referenced left of its definition.
+**R4 - Tag scope:** A tag defined right of an 'O' - cannot be referenced left of its definition.
 Additionally - A tag defined right of an 'O' on a quantifier's branch - cannot be referenced in other branches.

-**R5:** A tag defined right of an '↛' - cannot be referenced left of its definition.
+**R5 - Tag scope:** A tag defined right of an '↛' - cannot be referenced left of its definition.
 Additionally - A tag defined right of an '↛' on a quantifier's branch - cannot be referenced in other branches.

 **R6:** Circular conditions are invalid.